Many new enterprise SEOs ask me for advice on improving keyword rankings quickly.

-That said, I also reveal knowing of at least a handful of small SEO tweaks that, although might not boost rankings greatly, will at least increase the chances of content to rank higher.
+That said, I know a handful of small SEO tweaks that, although may not boost rankings greatly, will increase the chances of content to rank higher.

 #1.
 Interlink the Target Page with Other Authoritative Content Using the Keyword in the Anchor Text

 Sometimes the biggest challenge in acquiring better keyword ranking is getting Google to actually understand the page’s topic better.

 Sure, many strategies exist that help communicate what the page is about to the search engine.
 Incorporating more LSI (Latent Semantic Indexing) keywords is one.
 Optimizing on-page SEO is another.

 But occasionally, you might need to go one step further.
 And that’s where this SEO tweak comes in handy.